http://Ellingtonweb.Ca

 The Coronets:

-Juan Tizol, vtb; Willie Smith, as; Duke Ellington, p; Wendell Marshall, sb; Louie Bellson, d.; Norma Oldham, v.
+Juan Tizol, vtb; Willie Smith, as; Duke Ellington, p; Billy Strayhorn, organ (last title only); Wendell Marshall, sb; Louie Bellson, d; Norma Oldham, v (first two titles).

 Lost